Dr. Linus Creel: Plot

 Reddington asks Naomi for information about Jennifer and makes preparations to relocate Naomi and her husband, Frank.
 After being rebuffed by Naomi, Reddington uses his double agent Mr. Vargas to steal a dog from Frank's mistress, and blackmails Frank into starting his life over with Naomi.
 Meanwhile, the Task Force is directed by Reddington into investigating a bank shooting in Reston.
 During the spike of apparent "random violent crimes", all of the listed suspects were civilians with no prior criminal records, having been manipulated to violently act out at their breaking point.
 Cooper directs the Task Force into investigating black operations budgets funding mind control projects.
-Utilizing a code-breaker suggested by Samar, Reddington and Liz bring a heavily redacted report given by Senator Sheridan for decoding.
+Utilizing a codebreaker suggested by Samar, Reddington and Liz bring a heavily redacted report given by Senator Sheridan for decoding.
 The decoding of the documents leads the Task Force into identifying social psychologist Dr. Linus Creel (David Costabile).
 Creel had been engineering the violent acts in order to publish his research regarding genetic screening, going far enough to martyr himself.
 The Task Force apprehends a college student attempting to kill Creel, only for Liz to be held hostage by Creel.
 During the stand-off, a sniper in Reddington's employment kills Creel, having been revealed as Liz's motel neighbor in the previous episode.
-Liz heads to the remote cabin where Naomi is staying, and attempts to question her about her past with Reddington to no avail.
+Liz heads to the remote cabin where Naomi is staying and attempts to question her about her past with Reddington to no avail.
 It also becomes clear Naomi knows the connection between Liz and Reddington.
 Before leaving, Naomi reveals privately to Reddington that Jennifer left on her own accord.
 The episode ends in what appears to be an old warehouse with Liz contemplating a locked door with a ring of keys in her hand.

 Reception

 Ratings

-"Dr. Linus Creel" premiered on NBC on October 13, 2014 in the 10–11 p.m. time slot.
+"Dr. Linus Creel" premiered on NBC on October 13, 2014, in the 10–11 p.m. time slot.
 The episode garnered a 2.8/8 Nielsen rating with 9.76 million viewers, making it the highest-rated show in its timeslot and the fourteenth highest-rated television show of the week.